jsenv/core/packages/independent/snapshot/readme.md

 `@jsenv/snapshot` behaves as follow:

-The very first time code is executed, there is no pre-existing snapshots, files are written on the filesystem.
+When there is no snapshot(s), the snapshot won't be compared.
+It happens the very first time you generate snapshots or because all snapshot files have been removed for some reason.

-For all next code executions, snapshots are compared but `@jsenv/snapshot` will remain silent in case of diff.
+For all next code executions, snapshots are compared and
-It's only if code is executed in CI (`process.env.CI`) that an error will be thrown.
+- An error is thrown when `process.env.CI` is set (code is executed in CI).
-Locally it's your job to review eventual diff in the snapshots (`git diff`).
+- Otherwise nothing special happens (it's your job to review eventual diff in the snapshots, using `git diff` for example)

-In the CI any diff will throw an error.

 > Every function accepts a `throwWhenDiff` param to throw even if runned locally.
 You can also set `process.env.CI` before executing your code.